 There is not a uniformed NHS dental system across the UK, as England, Scotland, Northern Ireland, and Wales all have differing systems.
 In Scotland you will look after a specific list of patients and from this you will be paid a monthly sum dependent on patient numbers and a percentage of the treatment you provide, normally 40-50% of the gross earnings.
 Remuneration for any private treatments provided are normally also paid at 40-50% of the gross.

-At present NHS Area Teams and LHBs are requesting that the vast majority of dentists without NHS experience or UK vocational training will need to be mentored within their new dental practice.
-In our experience, this will be for a period of between three to 12 months dependent on the specific case.
+At present NHS Local Area Teams and Local Health Boards request that the vast majority of dentists without NHS experience or UK vocational training will need to be mentored within their new dental practice.
+In our experience, this will be for a period of between six to 12 months dependent on the specific case.
 This is to ensure that dentists new to NHS dentistry in the UK are supported by an experienced NHS clinician.
 This ensures the confidence of the dentist in their new practice environment and that patient care is optimised.

-Mentor requirements will effect the majority of EEA dentists and candidates that have successfully completed the ORE (Overseas Registration Examination).
+Mentor requirements will effect the majority of EEA dentists and candidates that have successfully completed the ORE or LDS.

 English Language Testing Qualifications

 In order to treat NHS dental patients in England and Wales, dentists whose first language is not English must hold a valid certificate in English.
 We suggest that candidates undertake IELTS, as this is accepted more favourably by the NHS.
 Please note this is an independent opinion based on our experience of registering dentists with the NHS.
 As of January 2017 advice from NHS England is...

 "A certificate indicating a pass obtained within the last two years of one of the current accepted language tests (or equivalent), at the required level of IELTS 7.0 and no less than 6.5 in each module, or equivalent as defined by the regulator."

 nGDS (new General Dental Services) Contract as of 1st April 2006